SStantcheva/stefanie-stantcheva/README.md

 ### Stefanie Stantcheva's Website - Documentation

 This website was built using Hugo, the Academimal theme for Hugo and elements from Lei Yang's and Gautam Rao's website.
+Thanks a lot to both!

 **If you want to build your own website:** The simplest avenue is to [install Hugo](https://gohugo.io/getting-started/quick-start/), clone this GitHub repository to your computer, modify the parts you want to change and render it locally.
 You can then host it online using [Netlify](https://gohugo.io/hosting-and-deployment/hosting-on-netlify/), [Render](https://gohugo.io/hosting-and-deployment/hosting-on-render/), [GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/) or one of the many other services.